 Ok, the first tip: make sure your baby has plenty of chances to nurse.

-My motto is “when in doubt, whip it out”.
+Pro-tip: My motto is “when in doubt, whip it out”.
 If baby is hungry, tired, cranky, wanting mom, anything…..just put him on the breast!

 Make sure baby is awake to nurse

 Babies know how to latch instinctively, they want that nipple in their mouth because they know it’s how they’re getting fed.
+So you just need to appeal to their natural instincts to help them want to latch.

 My number one trick is undress baby down to his diaper.